ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 # Operations: How to Add ETL

+* ETL tasks are ongoing tasks that:
+  1. Extract selected data from your source database when changes are made or new data is added.
+  2. Apply a transform script on the data.
+  3. Load the transformed data to a destination that you designate.

-To learn more about ETL (Extract, Transfer, Load) ongoing tasks, see this article on [ETL Basics](../../../../server/ongoing-tasks/etl/basics).
+* To learn more about ETL (Extract, Transfer, Load) ongoing tasks, see this article on [ETL Basics](../../../../server/ongoing-tasks/etl/basics).

-You can add ETL task by using **AddEtlOperation**.
+* You can add ETL task by using the **AddEtlOperation** method.

-To manage them in the Studio read this article about [ETLs and how to add them via the GUI Studio](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task).
+* To learn how to manage ETL tasks using Studio see: [RavenDB ETL Task](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task).

 ---